TitanDaoChina/bigdata/BigdataFrameWork/Flink/Flink时间戳和水印.md

 * of the returned watermark is smaller than that of the last emitted one, then no
 * new watermark will be generated.
 *
-* &lt;p&gt;The interval in which this method is called and Watermarks are generated
+* <p>The interval in which this method is called and Watermarks are generated
 * depends on {@link ExecutionConfig#getAutoWatermarkInterval()}.
 *
 * @see org.Apache.flink.streaming.api.watermark.Watermark